mavagio/mean-ts-auth/README.md

+The following README provides detailed steps on how to run the code locally as well as how to deploy the application to Heroku.
+In the last section explanation on how to create new endpoints is provided.
-# How to run locally
+## How to run locally

 Prerequisites
 ---------------
 Make sure to have the following installed on your machine:
-- mongoDB
+- mongoDB (make sure to have mongod running locally when running the code on a local machine)
-- Node > 8.9
+- Node > 8.9 (!important)

 Run the code
 ---------------